andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

 Just perfect!
 All we need to do now is wrap all this up with some `@mixin`s and we will be good to go.

-The first `@mixin` will create is the one for the planks.
+The first `@mixin` we will create is the one for the planks.

 ```scss
 @mixin planks-multiple-backgrounds($corner-width) {